AimeePas/Marketing-data-analytics/README.md

 The project evaluates sales, conversions, and engagement across Email, Instagram, and Web Banner channels for Campaigns A and B, segmented by customer type (New vs Existing).

-Using data visualisation and conversion metrics, the analysis reveals the strongest drivers of new-customer acquisition and provides clear recommendations for future targeting strategies.
+Using data visualisation and conversion metrics, the analysis reveals the strongest drivers of new customer acquisition and provides clear recommendations for future targeting strategies.

 ## Question Asked
-Which campaign + channel combo should the client double down on to grow new customer sales—and why?
+Which campaign + channel combo should the client double down on to grow new customer sales and why?

 ## Analytical Objectives